Camping by Kayak, Bike, Paddle Board or Backpack

 - Extra Bowline for tying off your kayak either on or off the water.

-- Bilge pump & sponge, used to keep your cockpit dry
+- Bilge pump & sponge used to keep your cockpit dry (Kayak)

 - A flashing light (required by law after dark in most states)

-- Cockpit cover, optional, to stow and keep gear dry in your kayak at night.
+- Cockpit or Board cover, optional, to stow and keep gear dry in your kayak at night.

-- Repair kit, (for longer, more dispersed or unsupported trips) tools and materials to fix your kayak or paddle.
+- Repair kit, (for longer, more dispersed or unsupported trips) tools and materials to fix your kayak, board, or paddle.

 Provided there are no accommodations (cabin, room, hut) available along your route, you’ll want to consider bringing something to keep out the weather and smaller critters.
 There are numerous tents available, and you need one that will fit you and your personal gear, is light and compact.
 Take in mind your location, time of year and weather conditions when choosing the right one to bring.